Healthy Homemade Nut Butter

 Homemade almond butter is a great one to start with, but I also love making blends.
 Here are a few of my favourites:

-• ABC – almonds, brazil nuts, cashews (which I’ve done in the in the vid here)
+• ABC – almonds, brazil nuts and cashews (which I’ve made in the video here)

-• Almond sunflower – 2 cups almonds + 1 cup sunflower seeds
+• Almond & Sunflower – 2 cups almonds + 1 cup sunflower seeds (cheaper than using all almonds)

-• Cinnamon almond – add 1 tsp cinnamon and ½ tsp vanilla after blending
+• Maple Cinnamon Almond – add 1 tsp cinnamon and a dash of maple syrup after blending

 • Spread on toast with sliced banana and cinnamon

-• Drizzle over fruit salad, cake, or dessert
+• Drizzled over fruit salad, cake, or dessert

-• Spoon into dates, dried apricots, or figs then pop in the freezer for a quick sweet treat
+• Spooned into dates, dried apricots, or figs then popped in the freezer for a quick sweet treat

-• Use to make an easy satay sauce with some soy sauce, salt, maple, and water or plant-milk
+• Use to make an easy satay sauce with some soy sauce, salt, maple syrup, and water or milk

 • Blend 2-3 tablespoons with 1 cup of water for a quick and easy nut milk